cp3402-students/cp3402-2021-site-cp3402-2021-group10/Installation.md

 Step 13: Under Homepage Settings > Under Homepage > Select Home from the Dropdownlist<br><br> Step 13: Press Publish<br><br>

->At this point everything should look exactly the same as our Live Site
+>At this point, everything should look the same as our Live Site